 What is it that I treasure?
 What is it in my life that I value the most?
-With what do I invest my disposable time and income on?
-All too often I treasure things that will not last.
+On what do I invest my disposable time and income?
+All too often, I treasure things that will not last.
 Things that have only temporary value and that will wear out or otherwise come to an end.

 Jesus tells me that there is a better way.
 To treasure things that will not perish or wear out.
 And that sounds like a good idea.
 But the problem with it is that I have to let go of the perishable things that I currently value.
 I cannot hold tightly to both.

 I don’t believe that Jesus necessarily calls on us to walk away from everything in this world.
 But he does tell us to hold lightly to them.
 And to be willing to freely share them with others who are in need.
 And, in the end, that is how I lay up treasure in heaven.
 By using my earthly treasure in the kingdom’s work now.
 When I give to the poor, I am making a deposit in my heavenly treasure chest.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.